-Are you wondering if a career as a Dental Hygienist is the right choice for you?
+Is Dental Hygienist is the right career choice for you?

 Most dental hygienists practice in private dental offices where they provide a wide range of preventative dental services, including periodontal examination, scaling and debridement, radiography, dental sealants constructing bleaching trays, and providing oral hygiene instructions for patients with special needs.